selwynpolit/d9book/book/setup_mac.md

 You can set up PhpStorm to automatically look at your code and warn you of lines that do not meet [Drupal Coding Standards](https://www.drupal.org/docs/develop/standards).

-Go to: Settings, Php, Debug, Quality Tools, PHP_CodeSniffer
+Go to: Settings, Php, Quality Tools, PHP_CodeSniffer

 Use the following settings:
 - Configuration: System PHP
+- Check Show warning as: Warning
+- Check Show sniff name
+- If you installed the coder module in your project with `composer require drupal/coder` and the phpcs
+  - Uncheck Installed standards path:
+- If you have phpcs installed globally, use
+  - Check Installed standards path: /Users/spolit/.composer/vendor/bin/phpcs
 - Coding standard: Drupal

-Under the ... button set the PHP_CodeSniffer path to : /Users/spolit/.composer/vendor/bin/phpcs
+If you installed the coder module in your project: Under the ... button (on the right side of the screen next to `Show ignored files`), set the PHP_CodeSniffer path to: `/Users/spolit/Sites/tea/vendor/bin/phpcs` and the Path to phpcbf to `/Users/spolit/Sites/tea/vendor/bin/phpcbf`.

-If you have installed phpcs globally, this is the correct path to use.
-If you have installed PHP_CodeSniffer in your project locally, you could use a path like: `/Users/spolit/Sites/tea/vendor/bin/phpcs` and it will work fine.
+If you have installed phpcs and coder globally, Under the ... button (on the right side of the screen next to `Show ignored files`), set the PHP_CodeSniffer path to: `/Users/spolit/.composer/vendor/bin/phpcs` and the Path to phpcbf to `/Users/spolit/.composer/vendor/bin/phpcbf`.

 {: .note }
-(replace `/Users/spolit` with your own path to your username)
+(replace `/Users/spolit` with your own path to your username and `tea` with the name of the directory for your site.)

 More at [PhpStorm PHP_Codesniffer docs](https://www.jetbrains.com/help/phpstorm/using-php-code-sniffer.html).

+To install phpcs & phpcf *globally* use:
+`composer global require squizlabs/php_codesniffer`
+To install coder module *globally* so you can codesniff using Drupal standards, use `composer global require drupal/coder`